Iago-Boardy/it-technician-exercises/README.md

 <h1 align="center">🖥️ IT Technician Exercises</h1>

 <p align="center">Welcome to the IT Technician repository!
 Here you will find a collection of exercises and projects that encompass the core skills and knowledge acquired during our IT Technician course.
-This repository contains the main exercises completed throughout our IT course.</p>
+This repository contains the main exercises completed throughout our IT course.
+All code is written in Portuguese (BR).</p>

 ## Contents